Sunderland A.F.C.: Stadium

 Sunderland have had eight grounds throughout their history; the first was at Blue House Field in Hendon in 1879.
 The ground was close to the place where Sunderland formed, at Hendon Board School; at that time the rent for use of the ground was £10 (£ today).
 The club then used a number of fields, one of which was near The Cedars road, before relocating to Groves Field in Ashbrooke in 1882 for one season.
 The club's third stadium was Horatio Street in Roker, the first Sunderland stadium north of the River Wear; the club played a single season there before another move, this time to Abbs Field in Fulwell for two seasons.
 Abbs Field was notable for being the first Sunderland ground to which they charged admission.

 Sunderland moved to Newcastle Road in 1886.
 By 1898, the ground reached a capacity of 15,000 after renovations, and its rent had risen to £100 (£ today) a year.
 Near the turn of the 20th century, Sunderland needed a bigger stadium.
 They returned to Roker and set up home in Roker Park.
 It was opened on 10 September 1898, and the home team played a match the same day against Liverpool, which they won.
 The stadium's capacity increased to 50,000 after redevelopment with architect Archibald Leitch in 1913.
 Sunderland were nearly bankrupted by the cost of renovating the Main Stand, and Roker Park was put up for sale but no further action was taken.
 On 8 March 1933, an overcrowded Roker Park recorded the highest ever attendance at a Sunderland match, 75,118 against Derby County in a FA Cup sixth round replay.
 Roker Park suffered a bombing in 1943, in which one corner of the stadium was destroyed.
 A special constable was killed while patrolling the stadium.
 By the 1990s, the stadium was no longer large enough, and had no room for possible expansion.
 In January 1990, the Taylor Report was released after overcrowding at Hillsborough Stadium resulted in the deaths of 97 Liverpool fans.
 The report recommended that all major stadiums must be converted to an all-seater design.
 As a result, Roker Park's capacity was reduced.
 It was demolished in 1997 and a housing estate built in its place.

-In 1997, Sunderland moved to their present ground, Stadium of Light in Monkwearmouth, which was opened by Prince Andrew, Duke of York.
+In 1997, Sunderland moved to their present ground, Stadium of Light in Monkwearmouth, which was opened by the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor).
 Built with an original capacity of 42,000, it hosted its first game against Dutch team Ajax.
 The stadium bears a similar name to the Portuguese club Benfica's ground Estádio da Luz, albeit in a different language.
 A stadium expansion in 2000 saw the capacity increase to 49,000.
 A Davy lamp monument stands outside the stadium, and a miners banner was presented to the club by the Durham Miners' Association, as a reminder of the Monkwearmouth Colliery pit the stadium was built on.